 Platinum: our flex 4-in-1 boiling tap

-The Platinum 4-in-1 is our state-of-the-art kitchen tap.
+Platinum is our state-of-the-art kitchen tap.
 Packed with all of the great features of our other taps, the Platinum comes fitted with a flexible hose.
 This means you can direct the flow of water around your kitchen sink, making cooking and cleaning a breeze.
 A safety mechanism ensures boiling water can't be used when the flex hose is in use.

 How safe is a boiling water tap?